Looking for the best time to visit Scotland? Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!

 June is the sweet spot and the best time to visit Scotland in summer.
 June brings the longest days at 17 plus hours of daylight...longer the farther north you go.
 This makes June the perfect time for first-time visitors trying to fit a lot into each day.

-Weather is fairly mild in June with temperatures ranging from the mid-40s to low-60s.
+Weather is fairly mild in June with temperatures ranging from the low-50s to mid-60s.
+July and August are a few degrees warmer.

 Scotland summer events